rockymount114/notice/README.md

 3. Open your web browser and navigate to the address provided by Flask (usually `http://127.0.0.1:5000`).
 4. Fill out the fields in the form; the preview on the right-hand panel will update as you type.
 5. Sign in the signature box and click **Download PDF** to generate and download the final notice.

+---

+### Support My Work

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="rockymount114" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>

+**Note:** The "Buy Me a Coffee" button script above is provided as plain text and may not render as an interactive button in all Markdown viewers (e.g., GitHub).
+For an interactive experience, you might need to view this `README.md` in a compatible environment or integrate it into a web page.